openbakery/gradle-xcodePlugin/README.md

 | iphonesimulator   | iOS           | true                    |
 | iphoneos          | iOS           | false                   |
 | macosx            | OSX           | (this value is ignored) |

+# License

+This project is licensed under the terms of the Apache license.
+See the [LICENSE](LICENSE) file.